 Obtaining federal financial aid can seem a little complicated.
 Here's an overview that describes key points in the process.

-- Apply as early as possible after January 1 of your senior year in high school and every following January throughout your college career.
-Complete and submit the Federal Application for Federal Student Aid (FAFSA) online or the FAFSA in paper form.
+- Apply as early as possible after October 1 of your senior year in high school and every following October throughout your college career.
+Complete and submit the Federal Application for Federal Student Aid (FAFSA).

 - The Department of Education will analyze the information from your FAFSA, calculate your expected family contribution (EFC), and send you a Student Aid Report (SAR), which contains your EFC and summarizes your FAFSA information.

 - Review the SAR for accuracy.
 If needed, correct and return the SAR.

 - If corrections are made, the Department of Education will recalculate your EFC and send a corrected SAR.
 You should again review information on the SAR for accuracy.
 Keep a copy for your records.